ruby-amqp/rubymarchhare.info/articles/extensions.md

 ### How To Use It With Hot Bunnies

-`HotBunnies::Exchange#publish` recognizes the `:expiration` option that is message time-to-live (TTL) in milliseconds:
+`MarchHare::Exchange#publish` recognizes the `:expiration` option that is message time-to-live (TTL) in milliseconds:

 ``` ruby
 # 1 second